Beam-Impact/beam-salesforce-cartridge/README.md

 * `npm run compile:js` - Compiles all .js files and aggregates them.
 * `npm run compile:fonts` - Copies all needed font files.
 Usually, this only has to be run once.

+ If you are having an issue compiling scss files, try running 'npm rebuild node-sass' from within your local repo.

 ## Linting your code

 `npm run lint` - Execute linting for all JavaScript and SCSS files in the project.
 You should run this command before committing your code.